-- 1. Conduct your search in Google Scholar for books, articles, preprints... - 2.
+- 1. Conduct your search in Google Scholar. - 2.
 Each record displayed will have an Import into RefMan link.
-Clicking this will download a file, which will then import into Zotero when you click on it; click OK when asked if you want to import the file and tick the box if you want it to go into a new Collection (Zotero folder). - 3.
+Clicking this will download a '.ris' file. - 3.
+In Zotero, go to File > Import..., keep 'A file...' selected, then click Continue and navigate to the file in your Downloads folder.
+Select it and click Open.
+The references will be imported into a new Zotero 'collection' (folder). - 4.
 The reference should now be in your Zotero library.